VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.disableOnDiskQueue array
      Whether to disable storing pending data to -remoteWrite.tmpDataPath when the remote storage system at the corresponding -remoteWrite.url cannot keep up with the data ingestion rate.
-See https://docs.victoriametrics.com/vmagent#disabling-on-disk-persistence .
+See {{% ref "./vmagent.md#disabling-on-disk-persistence" %}}.
 See also -remoteWrite.dropSamplesOnOverload
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -remoteWrite.dropSamplesOnOverload
      Whether to drop samples when -remoteWrite.disableOnDiskQueue is set and if the samples cannot be pushed into the configured -remoteWrite.url systems in a timely manner.
-See https://docs.victoriametrics.com/vmagent#disabling-on-disk-persistence
+See {{% ref "./vmagent.md#disabling-on-disk-persistence" %}}
   -remoteWrite.flushInterval duration
      Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
   -remoteWrite.forcePromProto array
      Whether to force Prometheus remote write protocol for sending data to the corresponding -remoteWrite.url .
-See https://docs.victoriametrics.com/vmagent/#victoriametrics-remote-write-protocol
+See {{% ref "./vmagent.md#victoriametrics-remote-write-protocol" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -remoteWrite.forceVMProto array
      Whether to force VictoriaMetrics remote write protocol for sending data to the corresponding -remoteWrite.url .
-See https://docs.victoriametrics.com/vmagent/#victoriametrics-remote-write-protocol
+See {{% ref "./vmagent.md#victoriametrics-remote-write-protocol" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -remoteWrite.headers array